 If you have been in retail for any length of time, you know that the first item you sell is not the goal; the true goal is to get to a second and third item on every sale.
-The technique of cross-selling or suggestive selling is even more important today for retail as the customer is usually very "driven" when they enter your store.
+The technique of cross-selling, or suggestive selling, is even more important today, as the customer is usually very "driven" when they enter your store.
 In other words, they have a list and know what they want.
 They get it and get out.
 While some may argue any sale is a good sale, your bottom line (P&L) would not agree.

 Suggestive selling has been an important sales technique in retail for generations.
-In my book, The Retail Sales Bible, there is an entire chapter dedicated to the "add-on" sale.
 Essentially, there are two types of add-on sales.
 They are:

 The accessories merchandise refers to items that are directly related to the product the customer is purchasing.
 For example, a soft case for the digital SLR camera or a drain hose for the washing machine or a belt to match the shoes.
 These are all items that work in concert with each other and raise the customer's satisfaction and experience levels.

 In both cases, you are using suggestive selling to introduce the product.
-And also in both cases, if you spend some time asking the right questions (what I call researching with the customer) at the beginning of the sale, you set yourself up for suggestive or cross-selling later in the sale.
-In other words, the more questions you ask at the front of the sale about the customer's wants, interests, meeds, concerns dn desires, the more "ammunition" you will have to sell with later.
+Also, in both cases, if you spend some time asking the right questions (what's also called researching with the customer) at the beginning of the sale, you set yourself up for suggestive or cross-selling later in the sale.
+In other words, the more questions you ask at the front of the sale about the customer's wants, interests, needs, concerns, and desires, the more "ammunition" you will have to sell with later.

-Think of it this way, if the customer tell you they are shopping for a shovel, then you should ask questions about the project they are working in, the type of projects they love to do, etc. If you listen carefully, you will see opportunities to cross-sell in your store.
+Think of it this way: If the customer tells you they are shopping for a shovel, then you should ask questions about the project they are working on, the type of projects they love to do, etc. If you listen carefully, you will see opportunities to cross-sell in your store.
 Once you know the project, you can suggestive sell other merchandise that may help them on the project.
 Or you can even suggest other merchandise for similar projects since the customer told you how much they love these types of projects.